rbelling/vuejs-gilt/docs/presentation.md

 * Mounting of the Vue app is only done within the entry-client

 ---

-## Vue.js community

-Created by **Evan You** (former Creative Technologist at Google Creative Lab).
-Vue started as a personal project, to solve common challenges in the creative development, like the need for tools that make it quick to prototype, and creating highly interactive content.

-Released to the public in 2014 (before Angular2) was out, and before React took off.
-Gathered momentum after it was discovered by the Laravel community, it is now maintained full time by the creator, supported by a fairly big community

-It isn't backed by a huge corp, like React, but:
-* It has had 100% test coverage since the early days
-* Very few open issues on GitHub, processed very quickly
-* Breaking changes are rare
-  * There's usually a migration build, guiding you through the upgrade w/ deprecation warnings
-* Comes with MIT license (as opposed to React)

----

-### Adoption
-67k stars on GitHub

-* Alibaba
-* Baidu
-* Weibo
-* Optimizely
-* Expedia
-* Nintendo
-* Sainsbury's
-* GitLab
-* Laravel Spark
-* Laracasts

----

 ## What's next?
 ### Gilt admin tool
 The admin tool at Gilt would greatly benefit from a do-over.
 With Vue, we could gradually refactor certain components, without having to redo the whole thing from scratch at one time.